apace100/origins-docs/docs/types/power_types/action_when_damage_taken.md

     "cooldown": 1
 }
 ```

-This example executes an `origins:execute_command` entity action if the damage type taken is fire-related.
+This example will execute an [Execute Command (Entity Action Type)](../entity_action_types/execute_command.md) that will execute a `/say` command that will display a "`[ENTITYNAME] ow! i'm burning!`" in chat if the entity has taken fire-related damage source.